nlohmann/json/doc/mkdocs/docs/features/binary_values.md

 ### MessagePack

 [MessagePack](binary_formats/messagepack.md) supports binary values and subtypes.
 If a subtype is given, the ext family is used.
 The library will choose the smallest representation among fixext1, fixext2, fixext4, fixext8, ext8, ext16, and ext32.
-The subtype is then added as singed 8-bit integer.
+The subtype is then added as signed 8-bit integer.

 If no subtype is given, the bin family (bin8, bin16, bin32) is used.